 Arkansas House of Representatives

-Part of the Arkansas General Assembly
+About the Arkansas General Assembly

 The Arkansas House of Representatives, along with the Arkansas Senate, compose the legislative branch of state government.
 Combined, the two bodies form the Arkansas General Assembly.